 We charge for App and API requests from outside Automattic or WordPress VIP infrastructure.

 We do not charge for App and API requests from inside Automattic or WordPress VIP infrastructure.

 We do not differentiate between HTTP Response Status Codes, i.e. all App and API requests from outside Automattic or WordPress VIP infrastructure count towards your utilization, regardless of the response status code.

 What volume of requests is likely for a given client?
 There’s no simple rule-of-thumb.
 But VIP works closely with each prospective client to understand the digital experiences that drive their business, and other factors that might impact request volume, such as seasonality.
 Together, VIP and the client can quickly arrive at a forecasted volume of requests, and agree to a contract under which VIP will support that volume.

 Once agreed upon, VIP rarely charges overages in cases where unexpected business circumstances boosts request volume — such as a major news event increasing readership, unexpected popularity of a new product or offering, or some other viral sensation.
 If a client undertakes a deliberate change in business strategy, such as launching a new business or entering a new geography, VIP will work with the client to adjust the contract as necessary.

 We understand your need for stable costs during the period of a contract with VIP, so for the vast majority of our clients we do not charge overages or adjust pricing in mid-contract.
 Over the course of each contract your VIP Relationship Manager will work with you to understand your usage of our platform, and agree any adjustments required at renewal.
-Only for the situation that a Customer’s overages are egregious and sustained does VIP reserves the right to invoke the Resources clause in the VIP Terms of Service and Master Services Agreement (section 2c).
+Only for the situation that a Customer’s overages are egregious and sustained does VIP reserves the right to invoke the Resources clause in the VIP Master Services Agreement (section 2c).

 Do you count requests from machine traffic, e.g. load tests, penetration tests, spiders, crawlers, bots, etc? #